 Note that “federal mail fraud” is not limited to use of United States Postal Service facilities.
 Mail fraud can be committed with use of non-postal facilities like UPS, FedEx, and your other interstate or international carriers.

-Criminal Lawyers in New Jersey™ have been representing persons charged with New Jersey and federal crimes for a combined total that exceeds seventy years.
+Criminal Lawyers in New Jersey™ have been representing persons charged with New Jersey and federal crimes for forty-five years.
+They make available to you the benefit of their accumulated skills and experience.
 Both Mr. Marain and Mr. Goodman are licensed to practice before the United States District Court for the District of New Jersey.
 And Allan Marain is licensed to practice before the United States Court of Appeals for the Third and Federal Circuits, as well as the United State Supreme Court.
 He regularly gives presentations to New Jersey lawyers on specialized areas of practice throughout NJ.
 Both would welcome your inquiry on federal mail fraud charges filed or threatened against you.